- Research & Education

 On a note marginally related to marine mammals, we also caught sight of a Christmas tree floating around on Stellwagen.
 This reminds us how far our trash can travel after we get rid of it.
 Garbage, especially plastic, can have a devastating effect on marine life.
 This week, scientists confirmed that a Gervais’ beaked whale that washed up in Puerto Rico died as a result of having over 10 pounds of plastic in its stomach.
 Click here for the article.

 Although right whale numbers in the bay are noticeably dwindling by May 3, we still managed to watch one breach during the morning trip.
 We are now seeing about 7 right whales on every trip.
 Still exciting considering that their current global population is estimated at only 473 individuals!
 This week, the Boston Channel also went out with the Dolphin Fleet to report on the record number of right whales seen in Cape Cod Bay this season.
-Click here to watch the video, but note that the closing shot is of a humpback whale’s tail (note the white pigmentation and jagged trailing edge).

 The real draw today was the continuation of the humpback feeding bout that we’ve been watching over the past few days.
 Humpbacks surfaced quickly with big mouthfuls of fish as common terns and other sea birds swooped around their heads.